ygcha/DH110-CHRISTINACHA/README.md

 </p>

 ## High-Fidelity Prototype
-After developing and testing the low-fidelity prototype, I created a high-fidelity prototype of my website using FIgma.
+After developing and testing the low-fidelity prototype, I created a high-fidelity prototype of my website using Figma.
 When creating this prototype, I wanted to focus on creating a concrete visualization of what the final version of the website would look like and test it with various participants.
 I first designed how the website would look visually by implementing various UI components, graphic elements, and different features.
 Then I created multiple versions and variations of the color schemes (light-mode and dark-mode), text and font family, and shapes.
 I then tested these variations with different participants to see which visual elements worked the best.
 I continued to revise and test my high-fidelity prototype before coming up with the final prototype below.

 Read more about the [Interface Design](https://github.com/ygcha/DH110-CHRISTINACHA/tree/master/assignment06) and [High Fidelity Prototype](https://github.com/ygcha/DH110-CHRISTINACHA/tree/master/assignment07).